 So while on some level algorithms can refer to a general purpose but unambiguous problem solving strategy, we’ll almost always drop the “computer” from “computer algorithms”.

-We’re going to get a lot of practice implementing simple algorithms this semester.
-That’s what you’ll be doing on most of the homework problems, and on most parts of the machine project.
+We’re going to get a lot of practice implementing simple algorithms.
 So this first time we’re going to slow down and do things one step at a time and very deliberately.

 One important distinction is between an algorithm and an implementation: